 You will need to apply for a certificate from your licensing authority.
 The licensing authority is usually the council where your club is located.
 If you do not know who that is, you can find out by going to Gov.UK, find your local council For a club premises certificate you will also need to complete a club declaration form.

-In the West Suffolk area, there are two licensing authorities.
-If you want to apply for a club premises certificate, click on the council that applies to your club:
+If you want to apply for a club premises certificate, please complete the following form:

 To make changes to a club premises certificate

 You will need to complete a 'variation form'.
 There are two types of variation form: